 When a doctor writes a referral letter, they must indicate the consultation or diagnostic test that is medically necessary.

-People use the term “referral” for both the letter authorizing the consultation and the actual visit.
+People may use the term “referral” to describe both the letter authorizing the consultation and the actual visit.

 Federally funded Medicare provides hospital and medical insurance for older people in the United States and some younger people with certain disabilities or health conditions.

-• Part C, also known as Medicare Advantage, which is alternative insurance to original Medicare (Part A and Part B).
+• Part C, also known as Medicare Advantage, which is an alternative to Original Medicare (Part A and Part B)

 The various Medicare parts have separate rules about the need for a referral letter.